MACROBIOTICS, AND MODIFICATIONS FOR NUTRITIONAL BALANCING SCIENCE

 This article introduces macrobiotics and some modifications to the macrobiotic diet that I suggest.
 Macrobiotics is an updated version of an ancient Japanese science of life based on the ancient principles of yin and yang.
 It focuses heavily on the role of food and diet for balance, health and longevity.
 The science also uses some herbs and other traditional Japanese food items.

+The diet.
 Nutritional balancing science, as Dr. Paul Eck offered it, did not include any principles from macrobiotics.
 However, I find the macrobiotics method for classifying foods as more yin or more yang, to be most helpful for healing.
 Therefore, I have incorporated this knowledge into nutritional balancing science.
-I believe this enhances the diet and the results quite a lot.
+I find that this greatly enhances the results of the program.

 Different from traditional Chinese medicine.
-While both macrobiotics and TCM or traditional Chinese medicine are Oriental methods of dietary assessment, Macrobiotics uses different criteria to assess the yin and yang qualities of foods than does traditional Chinese medicine.
-Many people accuse me of making errors about the yin and yang qualities of food, but this is because I use the macrobiotic classification rather than the traditional Chinese medicine classification of yin and yang foods.
+While both macrobiotics and TCM or traditional Chinese medicine are Oriental methods of dietary assessment, macrobiotics uses different criteria to assess the yin and yang qualities of foods than does traditional Chinese medicine.
+Many people accuse me of making errors about the yin and yang qualities of food, but this is because I use the macrobiotic classification method, rather than the traditional Chinese medicine classification of yin and yang foods.

 Some people must also avoid all gluten-containing grains for a while such as oats, barley and rye.
 As the intestines heal with a nutritional balancing program, often gluten is tolerated again.

-7. Whole rice is a good food, but blue corn chips are better.
-While whole grain rice and even white basmati rice are decent foods, they are low in certain minerals that people need such as selenium.
+4. Whole rice is a good food, but blue corn is better.
+While whole grain rice and even white basmati rice are decent foods, they are low in certain minerals that people need such as special forms of selenium.
 I therefore prefer blue corn, in particular, as a “staple grain food”.
 This is a complex subject.
 For more, please read Blue Corn on this site.

-8. Legumes and other protein quality issues.
-Macrobiotics recommends the heavy use of legumes or dried beans in the diet.
-I do not find this to be the case, today.
-The quality of the protein is not good enough in the legumes, even combined with grains.
-Instead, I recommend more meats such as lamb and chicken, sardines, and eggs and fewer beans.
+5. Legumes.
+Macrobiotics recommends a lot of legumes or dried beans in the diet.
+However, this is a low etheric energy food.
+Also, the quality of the protein is not good enough in the legumes, even combined with grains.
+Instead, I recommend more meats such as lamb and chicken, sardines, eggs and fewer beans.

 As a result, I sadly have to limit fish because anyone who eats any quantity of fish, even wild caught, begins to show high levels of mercury on hair mineral analyses.
 The only exception is 3-4 cans of sardines weekly.
 Sardines are so small they do not have time to accumulate much mercury, although they contain some.
 Do not eat more than 3-4 cans per week for an adult, however.